-3.1 Aquarelle aims and technical objectives
+3.1.
+Aquarelle aims and technical objectives

 Documentation - in a broad sense - is becoming one of the major productions of museums and cultural organizations.
-To organize exhibitions and produce information products as books or CD-ROM, cultural organizations, museums, libraries, photo-agencies, research laboratories or publishers, have to share information.
+To organize exhibitions and produce information products cultural organizations, museums, libraries, photo-agencies, research laboratories or publishers, have to share information.
 The aim of Aquarelle is to present a global system for accessing this information.